 People can be extremely visual; I’ve found that some can be entirely repelled by a website if they don’t feel comfortable within its visual setting, regardless how much its subject interests them.
 Making people feel at home is essential when you wish for their prolonged stay, as well as their return.

-Useful tip: You can further engage the members of your community by opening a discussion about your current (visual) Theme, where they’ll be able to express their opinions and suggestions.
-People like it when they have options, and especially freedom to express themselves.
+A very useful tip: You can further engage the members of your community by opening an ideas board, where they’ll be able to express their opinions and suggestions.
+People like having options and being included, and especially having the freedom to express themselves.
 This, however, doesn’t mean you shouldn’t set some boundaries – for everyone’s peace of mind.

 Speaking of which…